Optometrist Near You | Dry Eye Treatment Centers of NY and NJ

 If you are over 60 years of age and experience a sudden onset of blurred vision, you may have a macular hole in the center of your retina.
 Blurred vision can also indicate the presence of ocular herpes, optic neuritis (optic nerve inflammation), cataracts, diabetic retinopathy, macular degeneration, and glaucoma.

 Severe eye conditions can lead to permanent vision loss if left untreated.
-It's therefore critical to visit Dr. Alan B. Schlussel at Dry Eye Treatment Centers of NY and NJ in NYC for a diagnosis and treatment as soon as you experience a sudden onset of blurred vision.
+It's therefore critical to visit Dr. Veronica and Dr. Alan at Dry Eye Treatment Centers of NY and NJ in NYC for a diagnosis and treatment as soon as you experience a sudden onset of blurred vision.

 If, however, you experience mild blurred vision that comes in waves, this could indicate tiredness, eye strain, or overexposure to the sun.